Mediterranean Chickpea Harissa Frittata

-- 1 can chickpeas, drained
+- 1 cup chickpeas drained

-- 1/2 cup sun-dried tomatoes + 1/2 teaspoon reserved oil
+- ½ cup sun-dried tomatoes + 1/2 teaspoon reserved oil

-- 2 cups spinach (fresh or frozen)
+- 2 cups spinach fresh or frozen

-- 1/2 teaspoon za’atar seasoning
+- ½ teaspoon za’atar seasoning

-- 10 eggs, whisked
+- 10 whole eggs whisked

-- 1/2 cup feta cheese
+- ½ cup feta cheese

-- 1-2 tablespoons harissa sauce
+- 2 tablespoons harissa sauce

-- pinch salt and pepper
+- 1 pinch salt and pepper

-- Heat cast iron skillet over medium heat.
+- Preheat oven and prep vegetables: Preheat oven to 350 degrees F. Heat cast iron skillet over medium heat.
 Add olive oil and chickpeas, cooking low and slow until chickpeas release liquid and begin to dry out and brown.
 Then add sun-dried tomatoes with a bit of their reserved oil, spinach, and za'atar seasoning and cook until spinach is wilted, 2-3 minutes.

-- When spinach has wilted, spread the vegetable mixture out evenly in cast iron skillet and then add the whisked eggs, rotating pan to ensure eggs evenly coat the vegetables.
+- Add eggs: When spinach has wilted, spread the vegetable mixture out evenly in cast iron skillet and then add the whisked eggs, rotating pan to ensure eggs evenly coat the vegetables.
 Cook over medium heat until the eggs begin to cook about halfway through.
 Do not move eggs and vegetables around with spatula on pan, let the eggs cook without moving so the frittata sets.

-- Tools Needed: cast iron skillet, spatula, knife set, cutting board
+- Tools needed: cast iron skillet, spatula, knife set, cutting board

-- Prep Ahead: this frittata recipe can be prepped ahead and reheated in a pan right before serving
+- Prep ahead: this frittata recipe can be prepped ahead and reheated in a pan right before serving

-- Leftovers and Storage: store leftovers in a glass food storage container in the refrigerator for up to four days
+- Leftovers and storage: store leftovers in a glass food storage container in the refrigerator for up to four days

 - Nutrition notes: this vegetable and cheese frittata is high in protein, iron, vitamin A, and vitamin C and is low in carbohydrates and total calories per serving.
 Pair it with a side salad with a simple olive-oil based dressing for a complete meal.